RobA2/FisherFriendToday/README.md

 ### Much longer & apparently obsessive Description <br>
 Tons of other addons for tracking reputations, fishing skill, etc...<br>
 But none to show which Fisherfriend is up that day!<br>
-Sure, there are websites that show the info, if you know where to look,<br>
-but why not have a tracker in game to help out :)<br>
 -Designed to show the current Fisherfriend with navigation by waypoint or map pin.<br>
 -Options to show the next Fisherfriend if you wish to plan out your next day.<br>
 -Option to show Margoss directions as well.. though not a Fisherfriend,<br>